 ArcBotics’ robots are used by over 2000 schools and top universities like Stanford, MIT, and Purdue to teach 150,000 students robotics and coding.
 ArcBotics has self-funded through profitable growth since starting in 2012, beginning with multiple successfully shipped Kickstarter campaigns totaling over $400,000 USD to 2500 backers.
 Their robots are now sold by over 20 global distributors including Barnes and Noble, Adafruit, and Micro Center.

-Connie is especially passionate about robotics education, the intersection of anthropology and technology, using technology to benefit under-privileged communities, and promoting more women-run businesses.
-She speaks on topics related to scaling a hardware startup, crowdfunding, bootstrapping businesses, and encouraging more women to start businesses.
-Among her speaking engagements have been the American Leaders Conference, MakerCon, and Middlesex Business School.
+Connie is a highly sought after speaker.
+She has spoken on topics such as scaling a hardware startup, entrepreneurship, international business expansion, channel management, and encouraging more women to start businesses.
+Among her speaking engagements have been Grace Hopper, the American Leaders Conference, MakerCon, and Middlesex Business School.

 In her spare time, you can find Connie competing in national west coast swing dance competitions, sailing, creating music, learning to fly, and of course, writing nonfiction and poetry.
 Connie immigrated from rural China, grew up in Kansas, and currently lives in the San Francisco Bay Area with her husband and Pembroke Welsh Corgi, Muffin.

 You must be logged in to post a comment.